-If you haven’t stopped to consider how a trust may help you pass on your legacy, you could be making a critical estate planning mistake.
+If you haven’t stopped to consider how a trust may help you pass your legacy on, you could be making a critical estate planning mistake.
 For individuals with substantial assets, Fidelity believes protecting wealth for future generations should be top of mind.

-“People often fail to appreciate the power a trust can have as part of a well-crafted estate plan, but that can be a costly mistake,” says Christin Haley, a director of estate planning at Fidelity Investments.
+“People often fail to appreciate the power a trust can have as part of a well-crafted estate plan, but that can be a costly mistake,” says Christin Haley, vice president of Personal Trust Administration with Fidelity Private Wealth Management, FSB.
 “Trusts are flexible—and powerful—tools that anyone with substantial assets can use to gain greater control over how they pass their wealth on to future generations.”

-There are many types of trusts available, each designed to help achieve specific goals.
-A financial adviser can help you determine which type (or types) of trust is most appropriate for you.
-First, though, consider the estate planning goals that a trust may help you realize.
+There are many types of trusts to consider, each designed to help achieve specific goals.
+An estate planning professional can help you determine which type (or types) of trust is most appropriate for you.
+First, though, consider the estate planning goals that a trust may help you achieve.

 The estate planning benefits of a trust

 An effective trust begins with documentation carefully drafted by a qualified attorney with knowledge of your specific situation.
-Without the appropriate documentation, you and your beneficiaries may not reap the benefits of a trust, described below.
+Without the appropriate documentation, you and your beneficiaries may not reap the benefits of a trust, described to the right and in the following pages.

 1. Pass wealth efficiently and privately to your heirs.